MechanicalRabbit/FunSQL.jl/docs/src/tutorial.md

     end

-The function `FindPatients` effectively becomes a new `SQLNode` constructor, which can be used directly or as a component of a larger query:
+The function `FindPatients` effectively becomes a new `SQLNode` constructor, which can be used directly or as a component of a larger query.

+*Show all patients.*

     q = FindPatients()